 And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem. – Luke 24:47

-Blessed are those who wash their robes, so that they may have the right to the tree of life and may enter the city by its gates. – Revelation 22:14
+Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city. – Revelation 22:14

-For I am the LORD, who brought you up out of the land of Egypt to be your God; therefore be holy, because I am holy. – Leviticus 11:45
+For I am the LORD that brings you up out of the land of Egypt, to be your God: you shall therefore be holy, for I am holy. – Leviticus 11:45

-but I see a different law in the members of my body, waging war against the law of my mind and making me a prisoner of the law of sin which is in my members.
-Wretched man that I am!
-Who will set me free from the body of this death? – Romans 7:23-24
+But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
+O wretched man that I am! who shall deliver me from the body of this death? – Romans 7:23-24

 Relevant Words of God:

-He who has an ear, let him hear what the Spirit says to the churches. – Revelation 2:7
+He that has an ear, let him hear what the Spirit said to the churches. – Revelation 2:7

-“If anyone hears My sayings and does not keep them, I do not judge him; for I did not come to judge the world, but to save the world.
-“He who rejects Me and does not receive My sayings, has one who judges him; the word I spoke is what will judge him at the last day. – John 12:47-48
+And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
+48He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day.– John 12:47-48